Q: When will the Fredericia ultra-fast charging site open and be operational for the drivers of electric vehicles? And where in Fredericia?

 Q: Where will the rest of the ultra-fast charging sites be located?

 A: Every ultra-fast charging site will be located near freeways with easy access.
-Knudshoved in Denmark is the next location being build, with several locations underway.
+Knudshoved in Denmark is the next location being build with this design, with several locations underway.

 Keep checking in on www.nextgencharging.com to stay posted on upcoming locations – more will follow in November and December 2018.